Complexity Classification in Infinite-Domain Constraint Satisfaction: Preservation Theorems

 Recall that a formula is called \emph{quantifier-free} if it can be constructed from atomic formulas by usage of Boolean connectives only.
 Also quantifier-free definability can be characterized by a model-theoretic preservation theorem; in this case, this is very easy to prove.

-\begin{proposition} Let $T$ be a first-order theory.
+\begin{proposition} Let $T$ be a first-order theory over a relational signature.
 A first-order formula $\phi$ is equivalent to a quantifier-free formula modulo $T$ if and only if $\phi$ is preserved by partial isomorphisms between models of $T$. \end{proposition} \begin{proof} It is clear that quantifier-free formulas are preserved by partial isomorphisms between models of $T$.
 For the converse, let $\phi$ be preserved by all partial isomorphisms between models of $T$.
-Let $\Psi$ be the (finite) set of all quantifier-free formulas $\psi$ such that $T \models \forall \bar x (\phi(\bar x) \Rightarrow \psi(\bar x))$.
+Let $\Psi$ be the set of all quantifier-free formulas $\psi$ such that $T \models \forall \bar x (\phi(\bar x) \Rightarrow \psi(\bar x))$.
 It suffices to prove that $\Psi$ implies $\phi$.
 Let $\bA$ be a model of $T$ and $\bar a$ a tuple from $\bA$ such that $\bar a$ satisfies $\Psi$ in $\bA$.
 Let $\bB$ be a model of $T$ and $\bar b$ a tuple from $\bB$ such that $\bar b$ satisfies $\phi$ in $\bB$ (if no such $\bB$ exists, the statement of the proposition is trivial).
-Since $\bar a$ and $\bar b$ satisfy the same atomic formulas, the mapping that sends $\bar a$ to $\bar b$ is a partial isomorphism.
-Since $\psi$ is preserved by partial isomorphisms, $\bar b$ satisfies $\psi$ in $\bA$ and we are done. \end{proof}
+Since $\bar a$ and $\bar b$ satisfy the same atomic formulas, the mapping that sends $\bar b$ to $\bar a$ is a partial isomorphism.
+Since $\phi$ is by assumption preserved by partial isomorphisms, $\bar a$ satisfies $\phi$ in $\bA$.
+The set $\Psi$ modulo $T$ equivalent to a single quantifier-free formula by compactness of first-order logic and this concludes the proof. \end{proof}

-The following can be be derived from the previous proposition.
+The following can be derived from the previous proposition.

 \begin{proposition} Let $\bB$ be an $\omega$-categorical structure.
 Then a relation $R$ has a quantifier-free definition in $\bB$ if and only if $R$ is preserved by all partial automorphisms of $\bB$, i.e., preserved by isomorphisms between induced substructures of $\bB$. \end{proposition} \begin{proof} If a relation $R$ is preserved by all partial endomorphisms of $\bB$, then it is in particular preserved by all endomorphisms of $\bB$.
 By Theorem~\ref{thm:ep}, $R$ has an existential positive definition in $\bB$.
 We can therefore use Proposition~\ref{prop:qe} in the same way as we used model-theoretic preservation theorems to prove Theorem~\ref{thm:ep} to conclude the argument. \end{proof}